microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerTaskAssignedToTaskBoardFormat.md

 # Update-MgPlannerTaskAssignedToTaskBoardFormat

 ## SYNOPSIS
-Update the navigation property assignedToTaskBoardFormat in planner
+Read-only.
+Nullable.
+Used to render the task correctly in the task board view when grouped by assignedTo.

 ## SYNTAX